ajthinking/data-story/readme.md

 yarn add-node YourNodeName
 ```

-This will create new Node- and test files.
-Then you need to manually register the node in `ServerNodeFactory`.
+This will create a new `ServerNode` class along with a test stub.
+Then you need to manually register it in `ServerNodeFactory`.

 Run tests with
 ```